Jamal Harkass: Early life

 Jamal Harkass was born on 24 November 1995 in Figuig, an oasis town in eastern Morocco located near the Atlas Mountains, 368 km south of Oujda.

-He started playing football with AS Douane Figuig, a sports club affiliated to the local customs, and exhibited his talent in tournaments played between amateur teams of the near-by cities.
+He started playing football with AS Douane Figuig, a sports club affiliated to the local customs, and exhibited his talent in tournaments played between amateur teams of the nearby cities.

 Club career

 Debut

 In 2006, he joined Etoile Sportive d'Oujda and began to travel to Oujda to train when he was only aged eleven.
 His parents did not let him leave Figuig fearing for his studies.
 Later, he will move to Oujda with his parents to combine school and football.

-Jamal Harkass began his carrer as a striker then converted over time to a centre-back, where he would stand out the most.
+Jamal Harkass began his career as a striker then converted over time to a centre-back, where he would stand out the most.
 He passed through all the age categories and reaches the senior team in 2014, which was then playing in Amateurs 1, the 4th division of the Moroccan football.

-At the end of the 2014-15 season, the team finished 10th of the Northeast Group.
+At the end of the 2014–15 season, the team finished 10th of the Northeast Group.
 The following season, the team finished 7th.

 MC Oujda

 In 2016, he was noticed by Mouloudia Oujda and the club's president Khalid Bensaria offered him to join the club.
 He passed the test and began his professional career under Algerian coach Azzedine Aït Djoudi in Botola 2.

-At the end of the 2017-18 season, the team won the league and earned promotion to Botola.
+At the end of the 2017–18 season, the team won the league and earned promotion to Botola.
 He then became the second team captain after Abdellah Khafifi.

-The 2020-21 season is very successful for Jamal Harkass as he delivers excellent performances and helped his team in achieving a historic fifth position in the ranking.
+The 2020–21 season is very successful for Jamal Harkass as he delivers excellent performances and helped his team in achieving a historic fifth position in the ranking.